 - 17. ROs should primarily engage their religious workers and staff to support the permitted religious activities but can deploy volunteers to support if necessary.
 The number of personnel involved in conducting each permitted activity should be kept to a minimum. - 18.
-In Phase Two, ROs can resume their workplace activities at their registered premises without the need to apply to the Ministry of Trade and Industry (MTI) for a Time-Limited Exemption.
-Telecommuting must remain the default where feasible, so as to minimise the number of on-site religious workers and staff.
-There should also be no cross-deployment7 or interaction between workers in different shifts, teams or worksites, even outside of work.
-The religious workers and staff should comply with safe distancing and other prevailing workplace safe management measures stipulated by the Ministry of Manpower (MOM).8
+In Phase Two, ROs can resume their workplace activities at their registered premises without the need to apply to MTI for a Time-Limited Exemption.
+Work-from-home remains the default mode of working.
+However, from 28 Sep 2020, employees who are able to work from home may return to the workplace to better support work and business operations, subject to prevailing workplace safe management measures stipulated by the Ministry of Manpower (MOM).8 There should also be no cross-deployment9 or interaction between workers in different shifts, teams or worksites, even outside of work.